 March 10, 2021 If you're filling out one of the extension or change of status immigration forms before an updated version comes out (sometime after March of 2021), you can skip the questions related to receipt of public benefits.

 March 9, 2021 DHS announces that it will no longer attempt to push Trump-era public charge rules, which created a "wealth test" for immigrants, through the appeals court system.
 The new rule is on its way to being permanently vacated.

 March 3, 2021.
 Asylum-seekers could face new legal hurdles and the possibility that the U.S. government will dismiss claims at early stages in the legal process, if Trump-era regulations are not overturned.

 February 22, 2021 Applicants for naturalized U.S. citizenship who had been studying for the 2020 version of the civics and history exam that USCIS announced it would begin using in 2021 can stop, and study for older, easier version!

-January 26, 2021 U.S. Centers for Disease Control and Prevention (CDC) orders all international airline passengers ages two or older to present a negative COVID-19 test result or proof of recovery from COVID-19 before boarding a U.S.-bound flight.
+June 13, 2022 U.S. Centers for Disease Control and Prevention (CDC) lifts the requirement that all international airline passengers ages two or older present a negative COVID-19 test result or proof of recovery from COVID-19 before boarding a U.S.-bound flight.

 January 20, 2021 Any Venezuelan national, or person without nationality who last habitually resided in Venezuela, who was present in the United States as of the order's effective date has permission to remain temporarily in the United States for the next 18 months; that is, has Deferred Enforced Departure (DED).